 - For additional object filtering prior to the comparison process, check out article on this link

 - Click the Compare button in the bottom-right corner of the New project window

 - The objects read from the database backup are shown in the Results grid.
 As the destination script folder is empty, all objects are shown as missing:

 - Check the check-boxes to select the objects that need to be scripted:

 On the Home tab, click the Synchronize button:

 - In the Synchronization direction step of the Synchronization wizard, click the Next button

 The Dependencies step shows the objects that the objects selected for synchronization depend on.
 By default, they are all selected:

-In the Output options step, select Update scripts in the script folder as an output action to have a DDL script created in the script folder for each of the selected database objects:
+In the Output options step, select the Synchronize to script folder as an output action to have a DDL script created in the script folder for each of the selected database objects: